Docker Tutorial Series, Part 8: Docker Remote API

 Docker Remote API is a REST API that replaces the remote command line interface — rcli.
 For the purpose of this tutorial, we have used cURL which is a command line tool that handles url manipulations.
 It helps make requests, get and send data, and retrieve information.

-List containers – Get the list of all containers using the following command:
+List docker containers – Get the Docker container list using the following command:

 Create a new container – A new container can be created using: